pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Paper Types

-**Controlled vocabulary.** Pensoft's journals have some paper types, which we define herein.
+**Def. of controlled vocabulary (Paper Types):** Pensoft's journals have some paper types, which we define herein.
 First of all, we introduce Paper Types as a Term Dictionary in the discipline of Bibliography.
 Then we introduce the different paper types as Subject Term's in the scheme of Paper Types.
 See the SPAR ontologies for more info on this this.

 ```
 <<Paper Types>>=